foxeddev/santas-delight/README.md

 ### 🎁 Presents

-- Fully functional gift boxes that can hold a single item
+Fully functional gift boxes that can hold a single item.

-Great for servers, advent calendars, or hidden surprises
+Great for servers, advent calendars, or hidden surprises.

 ### 🎄 Christmas Tree

-- Simply bonemeal a potted spruce sapling to grow a decorated mini tree
+Simply bonemeal a potted spruce sapling to grow a mini tree for your home.

-- Can be decorated with ornaments for extra festivity!
+Can be decorated with ornaments for extra festivity.

 ### 🏠 Other Decorations

-- String Lights – hang glowing lights anywhere
+**String Lights** – hang glowing lights anywhere

-- Garland – perfect for walls, mantles, and cozy builds
+**Garland** – perfect for walls, mantles, and cozy builds

-- Wreath – a classic holiday touch for doorways
+**Wreath** – a classic holiday touch for doorways

-- Big Candy Cane – sweet striped decoration block
+**Big Candy Cane** – sweet striped decoration block

-- Stockings – can hold one item, just like real stockings!
+**Stockings** – can hold an item, just like real stockings

 ## 📥 Installation

 1. Download the [datapack](https://modrinth.com/project/santas-delight) and the [resource pack](https://modrinth.com/project/santas-delight/versions) from Modrinth.

 2. Open your world folder.